aejensen/CoxCACE/README.md

-# Complier Average Causal Effect for Cox Proportional Hazards (CCCP)
+# Complier Average Causal Effect for Cox Proportional Hazards

 To install the development version of CoxCACE run the following commands from within R